DB825/aggies-prosperity/README.md

 - Manual placement: **#2838**.
 - Country placement: **#54**.

-See `logs/final_results.md` for the competition retrospective and `linkedin_post.md` for a short public post draft.
+See `logs/final_results.md` for the competition retrospective.

 Research notebooks: